 Does it seem a bit odd to find GunMag Warehouse writing about a gun that doesn’t take a magazine?
 No worries.
-We’re fans of the wheel-gun, too.
-There’s a place for revolvers in the firearms pantheon, and the Taurus 856 is a solid option for anyone looking for a budget-friendly six-shooter that can hold its own with much pricier competition.
+We’re fans of revolvers, too (hence Wheelgun Wednesday).
+There’s definitely a place for revolvers in the firearms pantheon, and the Taurus 856 is a solid option for anyone looking for a budget-friendly six-shooter that can hold its own with much pricier competition.

 What is the Taurus 856?